TLara1/TLara1.github.io/_projects/24_project.md

 ### Sources
-The notes here are based on Kim and Karrila's _Microhydrodynamics_.
+The notes here are based on Kim and Karrila's _Microhydrodynamics Principles and Selected Applications_ and Eric Lauga's _Fluid Dynamics of Cell Motility_, both great books with rather boring titles.